CSN Logo

 2023 NWCCU Reaffirmation of Accreditation Letter

-In Fall 2018, CSN participated in a Mid-Cycle Evaluation and provided follow-up reporting on Recommendations 1-3.
-In 2022, CSN prepared a Year-7 comprehensive Evaluation of Institutional Effectiveness self-report for the NWCCU including an on-site visit to the college on October 5-7, 2022.
+In Fall 2021, CSN prepared a year six Policies, Regulations, and Finance report which was reviewed by the NWCCU with no suggestions.
+In Fall 2022, CSN prepared a Year-7 comprehensive Evaluation of Institutional Effectiveness self-report for the NWCCU including an on-site visit to the college on October 5-7, 2022.
+CSN also provided progress reporting on three 2015 recommendations.
 Individuals are always invited to provide comments to the NWCCU regarding CSN's compliance with the NWCCU standards.

 The NWCCU adopted new accreditation standards (effective January 2020) that focus on mission fulfillment, institutional effectiveness, student learning, student achievement, governance, resources, and capacity.